KU Law's New Bar Prep Program

 If I have questions about how the program operates, who at KU Law can I contact to receive more information?

-The Associate Dean for Academic Affairs.
+The Assistant Dean for Academic Affairs.
 KU Law will also host a series of events to further inform the student body